Get us in your inbox

 • East Boston

-The East Boston annex of the ICA, aka the Watershed, has truly transformed the Eastie waterfront into a stunning venue for the kind of large-scale art that you don’t normally have get in a crowded city.
+The Watershed, part of Boston's Institute of Contemporary Art, has truly transformed the East Boston waterfront into a stunning venue for the kind of large-scale art that you don’t normally get in a crowded city.
+And it’s free for all.
+(You can even take a free shuttle boat across the harbor between the two museums!)
 Each summer, the ICA invites one artist to create a site-specific work or installation for the space.
-You can also peruse the Watershed’s gallery highlighting the history of the shipyard where it’s located and East Boston as a whole.
-Please note that timed tickets are required for entry, masks are required and the Watershed is open seasonally from May through October.
+You can also peruse the Watershed’s gallery highlighting the history of the shipyard.
+Note that timed tickets are required for entry.
+The Watershed is open seasonally from May through October, 11am-5pm Tuesday-Sunday.

 Advertising